 DISCLAIMER: This client advisory is for general information purposes only.
-It does not constitute legal advice, and may not be used and relied upon as a substitute for legal advice regarding a specific legal issue or problem.
-Advice should be obtained from a qualified attorney licensed to practice in the jurisdiction where that advice is sought.
+It does not constitute legal or tax advice, and may not be used and relied upon as a substitute for legal or tax advice regarding a specific issue or problem.
+Advice should be obtained from a qualified attorney or tax practitioner licensed to practice in the jurisdiction where that advice is sought.